 Similarly, while both cards managed around 44-50fps in Final Fantasy XV on Average at 1440p, pushing it up to High saw the GTX 1060 take another 10fps-odd lead, shifting up to 45-50fps with all of Nvidia’s fancy effects turned off over the RX 590’s rather choppy 33-37fps.
 The GTX 1060 had the upper hand at 1080p as well, easily hitting 50-55fps on Highest sans Nvidia effects compared to the RX’s 45-51fps.
 Likewise, trying to turn on any of the Nvidia effects with the RX 590 (they still work to some extent on AMD cards, by the way), was like casting a Death spell on the framerate.
 No matter what quality setting I used, everything just plummeted down below 30fps the second I tried to use any of them.

 Still, as much as the RX 590 clearly isn’t the best graphics card for Final Fantasy XV fans, the fact remains that, in most cases, it gives the 6GB GTX 1060 a real run for its money.
-Admittedly, it’s difficult to do a proper price comparison at this precise moment in time, what with it being a week before the giant day o’deals that is Black Friday and Cyber Monday, but even if you can find a GTX 1060 for under $280 (along with a free copy of Monster Hunter: World, let’s not forget), AMD have their own free game deal to help counter this.
+Admittedly, it’s difficult to do a proper price comparison at this precise moment in time, what with it being a week before the giant day o’deals that is Black Friday, but even if you can find a GTX 1060 for under $280 (along with a free copy of Monster Hunter: World, let’s not forget), AMD have their own free game deal to help counter this.

 Indeed, while its previous three free games deal was pretty great (*cough*Assassin’s Creed Odyssey*cough*), the new one that’s being bundled in with all RX 590 cards is arguably even better, as this one entitles you to a free copy of Devil May Cry 5, The Division 2 and Resident Evil 2 as and when each game gets released.
 That’s pretty great value when all’s said and done, and if I was looking for a graphics card for medium to high (if not max in some cases) 1440p gaming as well as flawless 1080p speeds for just under £300 / $300, the RX 590 would definitely be a top contender.